loicrouillermonay/BSA2021_Google/README.md

 Therefore, labels were transformed from A1 to C2 into numbers from 0 to 5.
 Then, text preprocessing via CamembertTokenizer is done to transform the data into tensors.
 As a result, we were able to train the model via a GPU instance for about 20 epochs, about 5 hours.
 At each time, if the loss function improves, the model is saved.
 This way, it is possible to make separate and multiple training sessions by reloading a model.
 When a prediction is made, the text has to be tokenized and then transpose it from 0 to 5 again from A1 to C2.

 The results of this model are excellent: 98% accuracy.
-We insist on the fact that the predictions were made on 20% of the dataset on data that the model has never seen.
+We insist on the fact that we double checked that the predictions were made on 10% of the dataset on data that the model has never seen.
 We also observe a matrix confusion that is not far from the correct annotated difficulty when there is an error.
-Even stronger, when we check the incorrectly annotated sentences manually, we realize that perhaps the error comes from the quality of the annotation rather than the model.
+Furthermore, when we check the incorrectly annotated sentences manually, we realize that perhaps the error comes from the quality of the annotation rather than the model.

 CamemBERT - Classification Report